Service-Learning Journeys With Your Youth Group

 All of our trips are led by one or more trained UUCSJ program leaders.
 We will work with you to assess your group’s need for participant chaperones.

-UUCSJ can currently accommodate youth group delegations to the U.S.-Mexico border and to the New York City area.
-These programs are open to youth groups whose members are currently attending high school (grades 9–12), and can sometimes accommodate slightly younger participants.
+UUCSJ can currently accommodate youth group delegations to the U.S.-Mexico border.
+This program is open to youth groups whose members are currently attending high school (grades 9–12), and can sometimes accommodate slightly younger participants.

 In our BorderLinks: Immigration Justice program, groups learn about issues of immigration justice in the U.S.-Mexico border region.
 Youth trips with BorderLinks have a strong emphasis on integrating experiential education with opportunities for service and volunteer work.
 With a program that begins and ends in Tucson, Arizona, youth group delegations can choose either a program based entirely in southern Arizona, or one which works on both sides of the U.S.-Mexico border.
 We recommend your group watches Who is Dayani Cristal?, a film by Gael García Bernal and Marc Silver, which tells the story of a migrant’s own journey to cross the border.